BLM to conduct prescribed fires in Sublette County

 by Bureau of Land Management

-PINEDALE, WYOMING – The Bureau of Land Management High Desert District is planning two prescribed fires as part of multi-year projects to manage fire fuels in the area and improve local habitats.
-Both projects will take place on public lands administered by the High Desert District’s Pinedale Field Office.
-The burns will take place in June and will begin only when conditions are favorable for a safe and effective burn.
+The Bureau of Land Management (BLM) High Desert District (HDD) is planning to conduct a prescribed fire on public lands administered by the Pinedale Field Office during the months of November and December 2018.
+BLM will only conduct fire operations when conditions are favorable for a safe and effective burn.

-The Pine Grove Prescribed Fire project is located 15 miles southwest of Big Piney, Wyoming.
-The project is in the area of the Deadline Ridge located near Pine Grove Creek.
-There are approximately 600 acres targeted to burn in order to reduce conifer where it is encroaching on native aspen stands and to stimulate aspen regeneration within the Wyoming Mule Deer Project area.
+The Gentle Annie pile burn project is located approximately 11 miles northwest of La Barge, Wyoming and consists of approximately 322 acres of slash piles targeted to burn in order to reduce conifer where it is encroaching on native aspen stands and to stimulate aspen regeneration within the Wyoming Mule Deer Project area.
+This is part of a multi-year project.

-Fire crews will implement a number of burning tactics to start and control the burns.
 BLM will consider weather conditions and fuel moisture when deciding the final date of the prescribed burns.
 Smoke may be visible to the public at some times during the operations.
-Fire crews will remain on scene and monitor the burn areas afterward to ensure the fire is out.
+Fire crews will remain on scene and monitor the burn areas afterward to ensure safety until the fire is out.
+Hunters and recreationists are urged to be aware of project areas and prescribed fire operations.

 Prescribed fire is a beneficial management tool used to replicate natural wildfire.
-Many land management agencies conduct prescribed fire to ensure the overall improvement of land, vegetation, and wildlife.
+Many land management agencies including BLM conduct prescribed fires and controlled burns to ensure the overall improvement of land, vegetation and wildlife.
 It can also help return the ecosystem to its natural composition and healthiest function.